kubernetes/perf-tests/perfdash/README.md

 Application server runs as a deployment on kubernetes cluster.
 It is hosted on *mungegithub* cluster in *k8s-mungegithub* project.

+## How to deploy new version of perf-dash.k8s.io

+* Increment TAG in the `Makefile` (for example: 2.10 -> 2.11)
+* Modify the perfdash image version in the `deplyoment.yaml` to be the same as the one specified in the `Makefile`
+* Submit a PR, get required approvals and wait until it's merged
+* Run `make push` to push new image to container registry
+* Run `deploy.sh`

 ## Application images

 Images are stored in *gcr.io/k8s-testimages* project container registry.